bash-my-aws/bash-my-aws/docs/index.md

 names (`alice`, `bob`) from AWS.
 This helps avoid the need to rely on human memory or terminal copypasta.

+Additionally, all of the bash-my-aws commands are available as completions for the `bma` command.
+This means you can `bma[tab][tab]` to get a listing of all the commands.

 ### Unix Pipeline Friendly